Ammar-Bin-Amir/SPI/README.md

 ## Transaction Format

-The transaction involves three distinct bit-streams of data.
+The transaction involves three distinct bit-streams of data between START and STOP.

 - ### 8-Bit Command

 This segment of the transaction serves as an instruction for the target device or peripheral, indicating the operation to be executed.
 The 8-bit value signifies commands such as read, write, specific function triggers, or control instructions tailored to the device's functionalities.

-* ### 24-Bit Command
+* ### 24-Bit Address

 The 24-bit address field specifies the memory location or register within the target device.
 This extended addressing range (24 bits) allows for addressing various memory locations or registers, providing flexibility for data access or manipulation.